apfister

 apfister added a book review.

 This book is really a must read.
 With hilarious, sometimes gripping writing, with fleshed out characters, an interesting idea, and enough plot twists to make you think your on a roller coaster, what's not to love?
 The only problem I had with this book is the villain, Valentine.
 Although he was almost constantly talked about, and seemed cruel and interesting, when Clary actually meets him he acts boring and generic.
 His character doesn't seem to live up to all the things it he's done.
 If this was the author's intention, then once again well done.
-Despite that, I really enjoyed the book and can't wait for the next one!About 9 years agoapfister has read this book.
+Despite that, I really enjoyed the book and can't wait for the next one!Over 9 years agoapfister has read this book.

 Over 9 years agoapfister's book review was featured in The Siren Song (Cronus Chronicles, Book Two).